Sachin-Bandaranayaka/md-sports-/README.md

-# MD Sports Inventory Management System
+# MS Sports Inventory Management System

-A comprehensive inventory management system for MD Sports, a retail business with multiple shop locations in Sri Lanka.
+A comprehensive inventory management system for MS Sports, a retail business with multiple shop locations in Sri Lanka.
 This system allows for centralized inventory management, inter-shop transfers, role-based access control, and comprehensive reporting.

 ## Features